CosmeValera/ReactProjects/devOps/aws/01-midu-aws/README.md

 ![alt text](image/56.png)

 About the destination.
 For example with the app of Fotocasa, you have a form to contact the owner that is selling a house.
-And what they do is to have a trigger for when that form is filled, that calls the lambda, and then the lambda has the destination, to redirect the form's information to the user.
+And what they do is to have a trigger for when that form is filled, that calls the lambda, and then the lambda has the destination, to redirect the form's information to the home owner.

 **Why use a lambda instead of a normal backend?**
 Because it's much cheaper, you only pay when it is used.
 So you don't need to have the server on 24/7.